Hi! I'm Amelia.

 In my mind, one mistake could mean not achieving the dream that had already become a part of my identity.

-And it felt amazing - for a while.
+It felt amazing - for a while.

 Stressful, but amazing.